About

 • rules and services that support the effective operation of the marketplace.

-The following organizations are also associated with the Innovation and Economic Development portfolio of the Department of Industry:
+The following entities are also associated with the Department of Industry’s portfolio:

 Committee Clerk